jonkerr/indian-food/README.md

 ### Working Data
-There are two categories of persisted data:
+There are three categories of persisted data:
 * Source Data - this is data that is downloaded from the data sources listed above
 * Model Data - this is data has been constructed and serialized for future use
+* Feedback Data - user feedback data is collected and utilized by Feedback Reinforcement Learning re-ranking

 #### Source Data
 | Usage | Path |